Matho/server-setup-tutorial/Readme.md

 - `Host Name` - enter a Hostname to identify the Linux server - `ubuntu2`
 - `Visible Hostname` - repeat the hostname.
 - `Templates` - select Templates / Operating systems > `Linux by Zabbix agent`
-- `host group` - enter a name to identify a group of similar devices - `linux servers`
+- `host group` - enter a name to identify a group of similar devices - `Linux servers`
 - `Agent Interface` - instead of IP, specify DNS name `zabbix-agent` and switch `Connect to` to DNS instead of IP value.

 Submit the form.
 You will need to modify the Agent DNS name also for the default `Zabbix server` configuration.
 Open the modal and modify IP configuration the DNS configuration with the same values - set `zabbix-agent` as DNS name and Connect to to DNS setting.
 After you submit the form, you should see green `ZBX` label under the Availability column.
 It means, your Zabbix server with Zabbix agent connection works.
+If you not see the green ZBX label, give it a 5 minutes.

 Try to reboot the second node.
 Zabbix should let you know about the problem on the dashboard.
 Do some advanced configuration of Zabbix - like set the email notification service.